Scoppio/RagnarokEngine3/README.md

 tutorial folder so you can see how the engine can be applied on a real working game.
 The game itself was made to run on Python2, so it will require a specific installation, but you can follow the instructions on the game.

+This code is being expanded and ported to python 3.6

 ## Features

 Many basic classes and methods are already inplace for Ragnarok Engine